EspeoBlockchain/gardener-server/docs/getting-started.rst

    truffle(ganache)> UsingOracle.deployed().then(instance => instance.request("json(https://api.coindesk.com/v1/bpi/currentprice.json).chartName"))

-If you did everything correctly you should see something simmilar to
+If you did everything correctly you should see something similar to
 ::

    { tx: '0x57a34e45e1f187ddeb4cbd1be3597561855563e5735a483a5b1edeb73a511278',